 Good planets are hard to find.
 So let's keep this one clean.

-Circular CLT is an initiative from Envision Charlotte to collect clean plastic takeout food containers and transform them into new products.
+Circular CLT is an initiative from Envision Charlotte to collect #5 plastics and transform them into new products.

-The Skinny on #5 Takeout Container Plastics: Did you know that most of your plastic takeout containers are not actually recyclable?
-Nope.
-You may be putting them in the green bin, but unfortunately that's just likely to send your whole bin to the landfill.
+The Skinny on #5 Plastics: Tons of products are made from #5 plastics, including most takeout containers, but many of them are not accepted for recycling in our local curbside recycling programs.
+You may be putting them in the green bin, but that is likely to send your whole bin to the landfill.
 We have a better alternative!

 What kind of plastics are you accepting?